praw-dev/praw/.github/CONTRIBUTING.md

 0. Prior to creating a pull request run the `pre_push.py` script.
 This script depends on the tools `black` `flake8`, `pylint`, `pydocstyle`, `sphinx` and `sphinx_rtd_theme`.
-They can be installed via `pip install black flake8 pydocstyle pylint sphinx sphinx_rtd_theme`.
+They can be installed via `pip install black flake8 pydocstyle pylint sphinx sphinx_rtd_theme` or via `pip install praw[lint]`.

 0. Add yourself as a contributor to the ``AUTHORS.rst``.

-0. Once pushed, ensure that your TravisCI build succeeds.
-Travis will error before running any tests if there are _any_ `flake8` or `pydocstyle` issues.
+0. Once pushed, ensure that your Github Actions build succeeds.
+Actions will error before running any tests if there are _any_ `flake8` or `pydocstyle` issues.
 Resolve any issues by updating your pull request.